Make a Memory Pillow from a Men’s Shirt

 - Step 2 – Fuse the Shapeflex to the wrong side of the front and trim to size

 - Step 3 – Fuse the Shapeflex to the wrong side of both back pieces.
-Fold a 1 inch hem on each side.
-Trip to size.
+Fold a 1-inch hem on each side.
+Trim to size.

 - Step 4 – Place one back piece on top of the other so that both hemmed edges will overlap.
 This is the envelope opening.
 Secure with stitches along the bottom and top edge using a 1/4″ seam allowance.